Serena Williams, Mark Cuban invest $3 million in Mahmee, a digital support network for new moms – TechCrunch

-Tennis superstar and mom to a 22-month-old, Serena Willams has joined Mark Cuban to invest $3 million seed funding in Mahmee, a startup working toward filling the critical care gap in postpartum care.
+Tennis superstar and mom to a 22-month-old, Serena Williams has joined Mark Cuban to invest $3 million seed funding in Mahmee, a startup working toward filling the critical care gap in postpartum care.

-For those who’ve never given birth or who (count your blessings!) never had any mishaps in the hospital or afterwards, the weeks and months following childbirth can be extremely hard on the new mom, with estimates as high as one in five women suffering from postpartum depression or anxiety and about 9% of women experiencing post-traumatic-stress-disorder (PTSD) following childbirth — and those are just the mood and mental health disorders.
+For those who’ve never given birth or who (count your blessings!) never had any mishaps in the hospital or afterwards, the weeks and months following childbirth can be extremely hard on the new mom, with estimates as high as one in five women suffering from postpartum depression or anxiety and about 9% of women experiencing post traumatic stress disorder (PTSD) following childbirth — and those are just the mood and mental health disorders.

-Physical recovery, even for those with a healthy, run-of-the-mill birth, takes at least six weeks.
-Eight weeks if you’ve had a C-section.
-And, then there are all the medical complications.
+Physical recovery, even for those with a healthy, run-of-the-mill birth, takes at least six weeks — eight weeks if you’ve had a C-section.
+And then there are all the medical complications.
 Williams, who has a history of blood clots, ended up basically shouting at the doctors to give her a CT scan that saved her life.

 The real issue, at the heart of all this, according to Mahmee co-founder Melissa Hanna, is that “the data is fragmented.”
-She says this is why she built a network to get new moms the support they need — from their community, other moms and medical their providers.
+She says this is why she built a network to get new moms the support they need — from their community, other moms and medical providers.

 Mahmee provides not only online group discussions with other moms going through the same thing and at the same stage but also connection to your medical provider.
 On top of that, it adds support from a trained “maternity coach” who can flag if something is wrong.